nordbynick/UWFinTech_Project3/README.md

 - If yes to the above question, what models and methods most accurately predict hotel cancellations?

 ## **Objectives**
-- Build a ML model that can predict whether a reservation will be canceled.
+- Build a ML model that can predict whether a hotel reservation will be canceled
 - Analyze and understand data via organization, visualization, and dashboards

 ## **Data Sources**